ethossoftworks/redux-router/docs/api.md

     hash(): string // Hash beginning with "#"
 }
 ```
-Provides the middleware the ability to know and change it's current location in history within the application.
+Allows the middleware the ability to know and change it's current location in history within the application.
 There are two inbuilt `RouterLocations`:
 1. `browserLocation`: The default router location that uses the browser history API.
 2. `testLocation`: A helper router location useful for testing.